VikasKumar281/SyncStage/README.md

 Production uses PostgreSQL through Neon.

-The backend has a storage abstraction so the application logic is not tightly coupled to a specific storage implementation.
+The storage layer is abstracted from the application logic.

 The PostgreSQL implementation stores the application state as JSONB.

-The required table is:
+The main table is:

 ```sql
 CREATE TABLE IF NOT EXISTS sequencer_state (